yiisoft/yii2-apidoc/README.md

 This extension offers two commands:

-- `api` to generate class API documentation.
+- `api` to generate class API documentation. [phpDocumentor](https://www.phpdoc.org/) is used as a base framework so refer to its guide for the syntax.
 - `guide` to render nice HTML pages from markdown files such as the yii guide.

-Simple usage for stand alone class documentation:
+Simple usage for stand-alone class documentation:

     vendor/bin/apidoc api source/directory ./output

-Simple usage for stand alone guide documentation:
+Simple usage for stand-alone guide documentation:

     vendor/bin/apidoc guide source/docs ./output